jamie-brannan/hundred-days-swift/16__instafilter/d054__notes.md

 >3.
 Experiment with having more than one slider, to control each of the input keys you care about.
 For example, you might have one for radius and one for intensity.

+What other slider could we possibly want?

+What is the name of the types of inputs the filters can have (but not all have?)

 ## :two: [Review for Project 13: Instafilter](https://www.hackingwithswift.com/review/hws/project-13-instafilter)

 ### :boom: Quiz insights